 Features of the district

-This largely residential district is located in the northern suburbs of metropolitan Adelaide, bound by Port Wakefield Road along its western side.
-It also includes Parafield Airport.
+This largely residential district is located in the northern suburbs of metropolitan Adelaide, bound by Port Wakefield Road along its western side and the Gawler railway line on its eastern side.

 Origin of the name